erikbuck/ObjectOrientedDesign-PreferringCompositionOverInheritance/README.md

 Fragile-Base-Class problem.
 Programming languages that infer type from usage avoid even the "fragile type signature problem".
-A common way to avoid the fragility is to use the Command Pattern, "Functors", or Labdas.
+A common way to avoid the fragility is to use the Command Pattern, "Functors", or Lambdas.
 Each of these provide a way to encapsulate arbitrary \[immutable\] state in an object or language feature the works like a function.
-Instead of storing a function pointer, store a command, functor, or lambda.
-These approaches avoid the need to change the function signature in most cases because any unanticipated information needs that may be discovered may be encapsulated the individual commands, functors, or lamas.
+Instead of storing a function pointer, store a Command, Functor, or Lambda.
+These approaches avoid the need to change the function signature in most cases because any unanticipated information needs that may be discovered may be encapsulated in the individual Commands, Functors, or Lambdas.
+In other words, the signature of the Command, Functor, or Lambda doesn't need to chnage even when a new implementation requires information that was not required by previous implementations because arbitrary information may be encapsulated within the Command, Functor, or Lambda instead of being passed as arguments to a function.

 **There may still be a need for an empty base class**: There is no longer an issue with LSP in Design 2 because substitution applies only